Frankly 3a Review 2025: Pros & Cons

 Sustainable Investing with Frankly 3a

 You can also choose to invest sustainably with Frankly 3a.
-They will use Environmental, Social, and Governance (ESG) factors to decide which companies they invest in.
+They will use Environmental, Social, and Governance (ESG) factors to decide which companies to invest in.
 With these factors, many companies are blacklisted from investment, such as weapon companies.

 Their strategy is very similar to what most 3a do, using simple factors such as the ESG.
 Nevertheless, it is still good that they offer such an option.
 Sadly, they do not share the details of their funds as any good third pillar should.